The In-House Research Stage in Developing Markets

 Economically, we needed to gather minimal information to estimate the potential of our target customers.
 A This was probably the easiest task, as details were not really needed and a general idea was sufficient to let the shareholders decide whether to invest in this market or not.

 Geographical information was also needed.
-Detailed mapping was needed to decide where and how to place our towers, microwaves, and antennas to ensure adequate coverage.
-Although a harder task than the economical research, we were able to conclude it with field visits.
+Detailed mapping was needed to decide where and how to place our towers, microwaves, and antennas to … Read the rest

 The Place of VoIP Within the Telecom Industry